 The ultimate goal of the study is to equip GoTriangle and its regional partners with more detailed information on the productivity, feasibility, and project delivery requirements of a commuter rail project within the corridor.
-Results from the study are anticipated to be available by the end of calendar year 2019.
-As the project progresses and results are realized, GoTriangle staff will provide updates to the TCC and the Executive Board, and it is anticipated that GoTriangle staff will provide an update to both at their November meetings.
+Results from the study are anticipated to be available in early calendar year 2020.
+As the project progresses and results are realized, GoTriangle staff will provide updates to the TCC and the Executive Board.
+GoTriangle staff will provide an update to both at their November meetings.
 (Staff Contact: Bret Martin)